 Don’t Take it Lightly.
 CEO Reputation is Fundamental.
 The U.S. presidential election is a potent reminder of the importance of leadership and its impact on citizens’ sense of safety and security.
 The same goes for the individuals who lead a company and their role in creating a workplace where employees feel that they belong and fit in.
 In our recent study undertaken with KRC Research, CEO Reputation Premium, we found that global executives attribute nearly half of a company’s reputation (45%) to its chief executive.
 Notably, one out of two executives (50%) expect a CEO’s reputation to contribute even more to a company’s reputation in the next few years.
 Even though the CEO is only one of many who contribute to an organization’s success, the enormous disproportionate influence of a CEO should never be underestimated or neglected.

 Employees First and Always.
 Getting employee communications right remains of prime importance to any CEO.
 To compete successfully in today’s world, CEOs must work at getting employees to internalize corporate strategy and align their values with those of the company.
 CEOs need to be eye to eye with their employees.
 That means CEOs must use as many communication channels as possible to reach out and engage employees and speak in a language that is relatable and meaningful.
+Also, when it comes to the importance of your employers, this also means that you should care about their safety too.
+Without staff, your business won’t run as smoothly as it does.
+For anyone who owns a business, you know how important your staff are.
+So, to ensure their safety and yours within the workplace, I’m sure the idea of insurance is essential to any CEO.
+With this in place, it definitely gives your staff the indication that you care about them more than being employees at your company.
+If this is something you haven’t considered, maybe take some time to do some research into something like public liability insurance from constructaquote to understand the importance of insurance within the workplace.

 Getting employee communications right is essential to shaping enviable and reputable employee cultures.
 We’ve all seen what happens when employees are disengaged and culture deteriorates.
 Under such circumstances, employees look the other way, retreat from raising difficult topics with their managers and find unethical workarounds to meet near impossible goals.
 Without effective two-way communications and a constant read on the employee pulse, a company’s reputation on Glassdoor slides or does not get a rating that keeps the company off the Worst Places to Work list.
 Monthly reads of employee satisfaction might soon become de rigueur to be reported straight into the CEO’s office or onto the company dashboard along with financial metrics.